-The issuance of the identity card in Italy and the enrolment into the register of the people living in the municipality are strictly related topics as the latter is mandatory in order to obtain the former.
+The release of the identity card in Italy and the enrolment into the municipality registers are very related topics.
+In fact, the latter is mandatory in order to obtain the former.

-Depending on whether you are EU or non-EU national, preliminary steps to enter Italy may differ:
+Depending on whether you are EU or non-EU national, the necessary steps to enter Italy may differ:

 - EU citizens only need their passport or their national identity card to enter Italy;

 - Non-EU citizens, on the other hand, will need an Italian Visa to enter the Country.
-After obtaining the Visa and within 8 days from entering the Country, they shall also register at the Immigration Office of the place where you wish to stay in order to obtain the residence permit.
+Furthermore, after getting the Visa and within 8 days from entering the Country, they shall also register at the Immigration Office of the place where you wish to stay in order to obtain the residence permit.

 There are many types of Italian Visas depending on the activity you plan to carry out in Italy: have a look at our full list of Italian Visas available here.